Donor Retention Strategies: Six Tips to Encourage Recurring Giving

 While starting a fundraiser can take less than five minutes, the most important work happens after you’ve launched your fundraiser.
-Once donations start rolling in, it’s crucial to connect with your supporters to maximize your crowdfunding efforts.
+Once donations start rolling in, it’s crucial to connect with your donors to maximize your crowdfunding efforts.

 The advantages of doing this are twofold: it makes your donors feel appreciated, and it keeps them engaged with your cause.